philzook58/philzook58.github.io/_posts/2022-10-03-duckegg-post.md

 - <https://www.hytradboi.com/2022/writing-part-of-a-compiler-in-datalog>
 - <https://www.philipzucker.com/notes/Logic/egraphs/>

-Yihong Zhang previously had the idea of building a [relational egglog around sqlite in racket](https://github.com/yihozhang/egraph-sqlite) [PLDI workshop paper](https://src.acm.org/binaries/content/assets/src/2022/yihong-zhang.pdf), and this implementation is very much related and inspired by that one.
+Yihong Zhang previously had the idea of building a [relational egglog around sqlite in racket](https://github.com/yihozhang/egraph-sqlite) ([PLDI workshop paper](https://src.acm.org/binaries/content/assets/src/2022/yihong-zhang.pdf)), and this implementation is very much related and inspired by that one.
 I think the main misstep here is using racket (no offense), as it severely limits the audience of such a thing.

 I tried to utilize DuckDB as much as possible to avoid writing too much code and because everything I write in python will be slow.
 The whole implementation is at about 300 lines right now.
 Not too bad.